Overview Of Labuan Foundation & Trust

 • Enhanced confidentiality

-• Asset consolidation and management
+• Asset consolidation, centralised administration and management

-• Pooled family investment planning
+• Structured pooled family investment planning and family governance planning

 SIMILARITIES BETWEEN LABUAN FOUNDATION AND LABUAN TRUST

-• May be revocable
+• Structure may be revocable

-• May appoint Protector or Enforcer
+• Has the option to appoint Protector or Enforcer

-• Pooled family investment planning
+• Structured for pooled family investment planning and family governance planning

 DIFFERENCES BETWEEN LABUAN FOUNDATION AND LABUAN TRUST